JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To not load the shuttle, set "LoadShuttle = 0".
 To set the shuttle model index, set "ShuttleModelIndex = value". value is an integer.
 The default value is 50 (Shuttle).
 To set the shuttle markings, set "ShuttleMarkings = value". value is an integer.
 The default value is 0.
+To set the shuttle x position, set "ShuttlePositionX = value". value is an integer.
+The default value is 1127.
+To set the shuttle y position, set "ShuttlePositionY = value". value is an integer.
+The default value is 959.
+To set the shuttle z position, set "ShuttlePositionZ = value". value is an integer.
+The default value is 0.
+To invert the hangar floor for the shuttle, set "IsShuttleFloorInverted = 1".
+When set to 0, the floor is below the player craft.
+When set to 1, the floor is above the player craft.
 To set the shuttle animation, set "ShuttleAnimation = value". value is "Right", "Top", or "Bottom".
 The default value is "Right".
 To set the shuttle straight line animation length, set "ShuttleAnimationStraightLine = value". value is an integer.
 The default value is 0.
 To not load the droids, set "LoadDroids = 0".
+To set the droids z position, set "DroidsPositionZ = value". value is an integer.
+The default value is 0.
+To invert the hangar floor for the droids, set "IsDroidsFloorInverted = 1".
+When set to 0, the floor is below the player craft.
+When set to 1, the floor is above the player craft.
 To set the Hangar Roof Crane position, set "HangarRoofCranePositionY = value Y" and "HangarRoofCranePositionZ = value Z".
 The values are integers.
 The default value for HangarRoofCranePositionY is 786.
 The default value for HangarRoofCranePositionZ is -282.
 To invert the hangar floor, set "IsHangarFloorInverted = 1".
 When set to 0, the floor is below the player craft.
 When set to 1, the floor is above the player craft.
 To set the elevation delta of the player craft animation, set "PlayerAnimationElevation = value". value is an integer.
 The default value is 0.